Marshall 34, Texas-San Antonio 10

 Texas-San Antonio (2-4, 1-1) managed only 254 total yards as Eric Soza went 10-for-26 for 130 yards and three interceptions.
 Marshall already has matched last season’s total of nine interceptions.

 The Thundering Herd raced to a 24-0 lead as Cato hit Devon Johnson for a 17-yard touchdown, and Taliaferro and Steward Butler added scoring runs.
-The Roadrunners managed a field goal before the half but only got as close as 27-10 on Soza’s 1-yard touchdown run.
+The Roadrunners managed a field goal before the half but only got as close as 27-10 on Soza’s 1-yard touchdown run before Marshall pulled away.

 Cato capped an 11-play, 74-yard drive with a 4-yard scoring pass to Demetrius Evans to cap the scoring.